pierremerry2005/onlineshoppingsystem/README.md

 # Online Shopping System

-This is an e-commerce project built with Python and Flask.
+This is a simple online shopping system built with Python and Flask.

-- The app allows users to browse products, add them to the cart, and proceed to checkout.
+## Features:
+- Display products to users.
+- Add products to the cart.
+- View the shopping cart.
+- Checkout process.